Florida Dental Assistant Requirements

 Florida Certification Requirements

-The Florida Board of Dentistry does not accept dental assistant certifications issued by other states, nor does it recognize DANB (Dental Assisting National Board) certifications for Expanded Functions or Dental Radiology in Florida.
+• Florida does not recognize DANB (Dental Assisting National Board) certifications for Expanded Functions or Dental Radiology.

 DANB Certification Notice